 About the program

-Private landholders manage around three-quarters of the land in our municipality and play a big role in ensuring the city has healthy ecosystems and thriving biodiversity.
-This program supports the community to use their gardens to provide an area of habitat for local wildlife.
+Private landholders manage around three quarters of the land in our municipality and play a big role in ensuring the city has healthy ecosystems and thriving biodiversity.
+By participating in the program and getting involved in wildlife gardening, you will help our community to foster local nature.

-Our volunteers will request some photos of your garden and schedule a visit to learn more about your space and goals.
-We currently offer both virtual and in-person visits, depending on your preferences and availability.
-Following your visit, you receive a report on how you can work towards your goals and make your garden even better for wildlife.
+Our volunteers will request some photos of your garden, and will schedule a visit with you to learn more about your space and your goals.
+We are currently offering both virtual and in-person visits, in compliance with current COVID restrictions.
+Following your visit you will be provided with a report on how you can work towards your goals and make it even better for wildlife.
 You will also receive a voucher for free native plants from Bili nursery.

 Connect with Gardens for Wildlife online